 Take a look at the extreme traffic peak one of our customers experienced during a recent mega-blockbuster pre-sale, shown in new users per minute entering the ticketing flow:

 And it's not enough to focus on website alone.

-Apps are increasingly the driver of online movie ticket booking worldwide, and by one estimate have already outpaced desktop in North America.
+Mobile is increasingly the driver of online movie ticket booking worldwide, and by one estimate has already outpaced desktop in North America.
 Any IT strategy needs to reflect this reality.